Former US congressman sues Oklahoma nonprofit

 - Marshawn Lynch return saga taking some predictably strange turns

-Feed the Children says Watts’ allegations are baseless and without merit.
+Feed the Children said Watts’ allegations are baseless and without merit.

 Information from: The Oklahoman, http://www.newsok.com